einoo/TokuLab/README.md

 - The pictures in the index page is not clickable / modal style
 - The slides in the index page could be revised to add more contents
 - The contents and photos in the index page needs improvement.
-- Add the member list of lab for the Tab of 'People'
+- Add the email address of students